-Fresh Summer Truffles
+Fresh Autumn Truffles

-Season: April - September
+Season: September - December

 The outside known as the peridium is black with reddish tints, not unlike the Périgord black truffle but more coarse in texture.
 The inside or glebum is ivory to brown with veining.
-They do not have the same powerful aroma as Black Winter Truffles or White Alba Truffles so are not to be confused.
+They do not have the same powerful aroma as Black Winter Truffles or White Alba Truffles so they are not to be confused.
 However, they are delicious when ripe and sliced or grated on top of cooked eggs, pasta or vegetables and work well with warm salads and light fish dishes.

-It is best practice to eat fresh truffles the day you buy them.
+Storage: It is best practice to eat fresh truffles the day you buy them.
 If this is not possible then store them wrapped in kitchen paper in a glass jar in the warmest part of the fridge, usually the door.
 Check them daily and wipe away any moisture that has developed - consume within 7-10 days